Los Angeles Wildfires

 • Each person must complete both 3,000 hours of professional experience and 104 weeks of clinical supervision under a verified LCSW license holder.
 The professional experience hours include minimums and maximums for certain categories of social work practice including individual or group psychotherapy, advocacy, consultation, evaluation and research.
 The person with an ASW gaining this experience must make sure his or her hours are documented.
 The supervisor will complete the required forms such as a supervisory form, weekly logs and official experience verification forms.
 Click here for information on finding the right supervision.

-This allows you to be a private practitioner where you can provide counseling without supervision.
+2. Once awarded an LCSW license: This allows you to provide counseling as an independent licensed practitioner without supervision.
 Licenses must be renewed every two years and the process requires additional training to stay current.
-On the USC Social Work job board, you can filter for jobs available specifically for clinical social workers.
+On the USC Social Work job bank, you can filter for jobs available specifically for independently licensed clinical social workers.

 LEARN MORE